 Mike McCune has a degree in Biology and has been carving and watching birds for over 20 years.
 He has taught duck carving for over 7 years.

 Kate McMorrow graduated from the Scherer Institute of Natural Healing in 1990 as a licensed massage therapist.
 She went on to study the Hakomi Method of body centered psychotherapy as well as Sheng Zhen Qigong.
 In 2009 she became a Certified Holistic Health Practitioner with a focus on Electro-Dermal Stress Analysis and in 2019 became a Functional Medicine Certified Health Coach through FMCA.

-Anna Moorman and Jo-Ann Neal have each been with Allen Insurance & Financial for over 6 years.
-Anna has a background in healthcare and public health, while Jo-Ann brings years of knowledge from her prior role in HR.
+Anna Moorman has been with Allen Insurance & Financial for over 6 years.
+Anna has a background in healthcare and public health.

 Dee Patel had so many requests for Indian food from her coworkers at Pen Bay Skin Care that she decided to open a three-day-a-week takeout in her family’s lodging The Ledges in Rockport in June 2019.
 She not only has been received with rave reviews but routinely sells out of everything on the menu.